Theo2402/AlgorithmicTrading/README.md

-# CreditCard Fraud Detection
+# Credit Card Fraud Detection

-We'll use here the data from Kaggle.
+We'll use here data from Kaggle.
 It can be downloaded here: https://www.kaggle.com/mlg-ulb/creditcardfraud

 I'll be using R for this little project.
 In this dataset we are trying to predict if a fraud was performed (Class = 1) or no (class = 0).
 Therefore we want to predict the "Class" column.